 2. Select Create Account and complete registration fields.
 Use your LSC email address!

 3. Once you have an account, you may access NYTimes.com and NYT mobile apps like any subscriber, or go through this link but select "log in."

 Note: Site passes will expire after 365 days.
 To renew, you will have to activate a new pass by repeating this process.

 If Google Chrome shows a warning about this link, hit Ignore.
 You must use the proxy to get the special access.

 Wide ranging and reliable, this treasure trove includes entries on all the styles and forms in Western music; comprehensive articles on the music of Africa, Asia, Latin America, and the Near East; descriptions of instruments enriched by historical background; and articles that reflect today's beat, including popular music, jazz, and rock.

-R. J. Stove's A Student's Guide to Music History is a concise account, written for the intelligent lay reader, of classical music's development from the early Middle Ages onwards.
+R. J. Stove's A Student's Guide to Music History is a concise account of classical music's development from the early Middle Ages onwards.
 With the late nineteenth century came a growing emphasis on musical patriotism.
 The epilogue discusses the trends that have characterized music since 1945.

 Designed with the working actor in mind, the volume lists every song from over 210 Broadway shows, giving the name of the character(s) who sing(s) the song, its exact vocal range, and categorizing each by song style (uptempo, narrative ballad, swing ballad, moderate character piece, etc.).
 A number of indexes to the volume list titles of songs, first lines, composer's and lyricist's names, and each song by voice type.